-The following services are included and are subject to the office visit copay unless stated otherwise:
+The following services are included:

-- Preventive care, including well-baby care and periodic check ups - Mammograms are covered as follows: for women age 35 through 39, one mammogram during these five years; for women age 40 through 49, one mammogram every one to two years; and for women age 50 and over, one mammogram every year.
-In addition to routine screening, mammograms are covered when prescribed by the doctor as medically necessary to diagnose or treat your illness. - Routine immunizations and boosters - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
-The mother, at her option, may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a Cesarean delivery.
+- Preventive care, including well-baby care and periodic check-up - Mammograms are covered as follows: for women age 35 through 39, one mammogram during these five years; for women age 40 and over, one mammogram every year.
+In addition to routine screening, mammograms are covered when prescribed by the doctor as medically necessary to diagnose or treat your illness. - Routine immunizations and boosters; you pay nothing - Consultations by specialists, you pay a \$10 copay per office visit. - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+The mother, at her option, may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
 Inpatient stays will be extended if medically necessary.
 If enrollment in the Plan is terminated during pregnancy, benefits will not be provided after coverage under the Plan has ended.
-Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - Voluntary sterilization and family planning services - Diagnosis and treatment of diseases of the eye - Allergy testing and treatment, including testing and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints; the cost of a cochlear implanted device is not covered. - Cornea, heart, heart/lung, kidney, kidney/pancreas, liver, lung (single and double), and pancreas transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
-Related medical and hospital expenses of the donor are covered when the recipient is covered by this Plan. - Women who undergo mastectomies may, at their option, have this procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - Midwife services and childbirth classes - Voluntary sterilization (you pay a \$35 copay) and family planning services - Diagnosis and treatment of diseases of the eye - Growth hormones; you pay 20% of charges - Allergy testing and treatment, including testing and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints - Cornea, heart, kidney and liver transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer, multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
+Transplants are covered when approved by the Medical Director.
+Related medical and hospital expenses of the donor are covered when the recipient is covered by this Plan. - Women who undergo mastectomies may, at their option, have this process performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure. - Dialysis - Chemotherapy, radiation therapy, and inhalation therapy - Surgical treatment of morbid obesity - Home health services of nurses and health aids, including intravenous fluids and medications, when prescribed by your Plan doctor, who will periodically review the program for continuing appropriateness and need - Breast prostheses and surgical bras, as well as their replacement following a mastectomy.